 Refineries, whether nuclear or otherwise, as well as large industrial complexes, bring their own challenges when designing control rooms.

-Many of these types of control rooms need large equipment, ample desk space, and space for surveillance and monitoring devices.
-The key to designing a power plant or industrial control room is whether or not you need to having everything in one room, or if several spaces can be used for various aspects of controlling conditions and crisis situations throughout the facility.
+Many of these types of industrial control rooms need large equipment, ample desk space, and space for surveillance and monitoring devices.
+The key to designing a power plant or industrial control room is whether or not you need to have everything in one room, or if several spaces can be used for various aspects of controlling conditions and crisis situations throughout the facility.

 Two Types of Control Rooms

 The needs of your particular industry or organization will determine what kind of control room you need.
 At large, there are two types of control rooms you can build, with the choice coming from equipment, mobility needs, and staffing needs.

 If there is a clearly established location for your control room, you will need to only consider the types of fixtures that are inside.
 This includes desks, monitor stands, and whatever else you may need to fulfill whatever tasks you must monitor and complete.